 - not accept reimbursement for expenses or honoraria at a rate that could reasonably be perceived as having undue influence.

-- A physician must not claim authorship or contribution to the production of educational materials unless the physician has substantially contributed to the material.
+- A regulated member must not claim authorship or contribution to the production of educational materials unless the regulated member has substantially contributed to the material.

-- A physician must ensure that all industry contributions are declared on educational materials.
+- A regulated member must ensure that all industry contributions are declared on educational materials.

-- A physician attending a continuing professional development event must not accept reimbursement for expenses from industry unless they are in the employ of the industry or are directly involved in the presentation of the professional development activity.
+- A regulated member attending a continuing professional development event must not accept reimbursement for expenses from industry unless they are in the employ of the industry or are directly involved in the presentation of the professional development activity.

-- When considering the use of clinical evaluation packages such as samples of medications or devices a physician must:
+- When considering the use of clinical evaluation packages, such as samples of medications or devices, a regulated member must:

-- recognize the influence on the physician’s prescribing choices;
+- recognize the influence on the regulated member’s prescribing choices;

 - use appropriate clinical evidence to determine the choice of medication or device;